 What is Day Trading?

-The main feature of day trading is that the purchasing and selling of securities occur within the same trading day.
-This means that all trading positions are liquidated at the end of a trading day.
+The main attribute of day trading is that the purchasing and selling of securities occurs within the same trading day.
+It means that all trading positions are liquidated at the end of a trading day.
 The main goals of day trading are discovering and leveraging short-term market inefficiencies.

 Day trading is a risky trading strategy.
 Even if a trader can accurately predict the price movements of securities, gains from the price changes can be offset by transaction fees.

 Day traders may be employees of financial services companies such as banks and investment funds, as well as private individuals.

 Key Parameters in Day Trading